markdomkan/d-injector/readme.md

 ### Adding some tags

 You can add some tags to your services, and then you can find them by tag.
-The tags can be a string array or `Record<string, string[]>`.
-The "Record" mode is useful if you want to add some categories to your tags.

 ```ts
 const injector = new D_Injector();